Bhujakhia Pir

+History

 The legend tells that Hajrat Swale Mohammad from Baghdad, Iraq named afterwards as ‘Bhujakhia Pir’ had come to Orissa in the 16th century and devoted himself to the service of mankind, especially to the service of Cholera victims.In his begging, he asked for the daily food of the people of Balasore and only the bhuja (Puffed Rice/Mudhi)which was always available in all the houses.
 People used to call him Fakir Baba.
 Fakir's Baba kept asking for food.
 Whatever Baba get, he would distribute to all the children in the evening.
 In his begging, he asked for the daily food of the people of Balasore and only the bhuja (mudhi) which was always available in all the houses.